antolu/LHCbDIRAC/docs/source/AdministratorGuide/Bookkeeping/adninsistrate_oracle.rst

 How to identify problematic queries:

-    You can found the queries which takes very long using https://cern.ch/session-manager, but it maybe normal.
+    You can find the queries which takes very long using https://cern.ch/session-manager, but it maybe normal.
 You can check the execution plan in the following way.

         1. Login to sqlplus (you have to use the main owner account)